tnebooks/10th-science/questions/science/solutions/alcohol.md

 ---
 choices:
-  - 25ml alcohol in 100ml of water
+  - "25ml alcohol in 100ml of water"
-  - 25ml alcohol in 25ml of water
+  - "25ml alcohol in 25ml of water"
-  - 75ml alcohol in 25ml of water
+  - "75ml alcohol in 25ml of water"
 answers:
-  - 25ml alcohol in 75ml of water
+  - "25ml alcohol in 75ml of water"
 explanation: ''
 ---